obradovicstefan/Realworld_app_praksa/README.md

 # Realworld_app_praksa

-Automated Testing README
+Automated Testing README:

 This README provides an overview of the files and test suites related to automated testing of a web application using Selenium WebDriver and Node.js.
 The tests are organized into multiple files, each focusing on specific functionalities and scenarios.

-Project Structure
+Project Structure:

 The project contains several files and directories:

 1. LoginPage.js